islaytitans/alien/docs/src/GM/dow2.md

 ## Session Open

 - Read what's the story mother
+  Oil mining and refinery on an Ice moon that's forever in twilight.
+The city around the refinery has largely been deserted, in part due to the boundry war between UA and UPP
 - Recap
 - Remind roll are less often than d&d only when failure has significant impact